LeeVaughn/100-days-of-code/log.md

 **Thoughts:** After a frustrating start I am happy with how the project turned out.
 I had several issues even once I had the app working fairly well and I was able to solve them all.

 **Link to work:** <a href="https://github.com/LeeVaughn/twitchtv-api">Repo for Twitch API</a>

+### Day 64: February 3, 2018

+**Today's Progress**: Solved the first Intermediate Algorithm on fCC, worked on the second assignment for #CNC2018.

+**Thoughts:** After some of the struggles I had with the Beginner Algorithms, I was really surprised at how easy the first Intermediate Algorithm seemed.
+I knew the solution as soon as I read the problem and associated documentation and a few minutes later I was done.

+**Link to work:** <a href="https://codepen.io/Alebeard/pen/aqNvzq">Intermediate Algorithm Challenge #1</a>